SyedShagufta/FlutterBootCamp/README.md

 - Explore how `setState` works under the hood.
 - Learn about prop drilling and lifting state up.
-- Create a todo list app.
+- Create a to-do list app.

 Now, dive into the exciting world of Flutter development and master these topics step by step! 🚀✨